aosabook/500lines/pedometer/chapter/chapter.md

 Following the pattern from steps 1 and 2, we add another instance variable, @filtered_data, to store the filtered data series, and a method, filter_dot_product_data, that we call from the initializer.

-TODO: Code block for parser2.rb
+TODO: Code block from parser3.rb

-The filter_dot_product method initalizes the data series by setting the first two elements to 0, and then iterates through the remaining element indeces in @dot_product_data, applying the Chebyshev filter.
+The filter_dot_product_data method initalizes the data series by setting the first two elements to 0, and then iterates through the remaining element indeces in @dot_product_data, applying the Chebyshev filter.

 Our Parser now takes string data in the separated format, converts it into a more useable format, isolates movement inthe direction of gravity through the dot product operation, and filters the resulting data series to smooth it out.